-1. Screening Process
+The Screening Process

-All children who are deaf or hard of hearing will be screened at 6 month intervals, from birth through their entry into Kindergarten, using the following tools:
+All children who are deaf or hard of hearing will be screened at 6 month intervals using the following tools:

-Birth to 3 years:
+Birth-3 years:

 A. SKI-HI Language Development Scale

 The SKI-HI Language Development Scale is a parent observation scale listing the receptive and expressive language skills of children ages birth to five.
 It is designed to assist Early Interventionists and teachers in determining a child's present level of function and ensuring chronological age language progression in both spoken and signed language.
 It is specifically designed for children who are deaf or hard of hearing.